Tokyo warned of power crunch as Japan endures heat wave

 Ogawa, however, said people should use air conditioning appropriately and take precautions against heat stroke.

+Heat stroke is a big concern since many older Japanese tend to avoid using air-conditioning, partly out of habit and partly to avoid running up big electricity bills.
+Older Japanese homes also tend to lack insulation and are stifling hot in the summer and very cold in the winter.

-TEPCO is expecting contributions from the Tohoku Electric Power Co., which serves Japan’s northern prefectures, to help ease the crunch.
+TEPCO said it was expecting contributions from the Tohoku Electric Power Co., which serves Japan’s northern prefectures, to help ease the crunch.

 The Japanese archipelago has seen record high temperatures for June in some areas.
 In Isezaki, north of Tokyo, the temperature rose to 40.2 Centigrade (104.4 Fahrenheit) on Saturday, the highest ever for June.
 Temperature in downtown Tokyo rose to nearly 35C (95F) on Monday , higher than the forecast Sunday of 34C (93F).